tormach/hal_ros_control/README.md

 See the `config/hal_hw_interface.yaml` and `config/hal_io.yaml` files
 in `hal_rrbot_control` for typical configuration examples.

+When the hal_mgr completes loading the HAL files, it sets 'hal_mgr/ready' topic to true.
+Other processes can use this topic to check the status loading the HAL configuration.

 ### `hal_hw_interface` configuration

 A `hal_hw_interface` configuration builds on an existing